Skip to main content

 On Saturdays, Brisbane Powerhouse hosts the Jan Powers Farmers Markets.
 Stroll the market stalls and introduce your kids to new foods and flavours.
 Grab some tasty treats and enjoy a picnic in New Farm Park.
 Unwind and relax while your kids run and play in the wooden fort-style playground.

-Check the Brisbane Powerhouse’s what's on calendar for family fun through the year including festivals, events, exhibitions and more.
+Check the Brisbane Powerhouse’s calendar for family fun all year.
+Enjoy festivals, events, exhibitions and more.

-New Farm's riverside vista makes it the perfect spot for a pram walk or a bike/scooter ride along the Brisbane River.
+New Farm’s riverside views are ideal for pram walks, bike rides, or scooter trips along the Brisbane River.
 If the kids are tired, hop on one of our CityCats and cruise to the next destination.

 2. Howard Smith Wharves: Park up